 Don’t worry we have taken the time to help you save some money on printing and copying expenses.
 With a common sense list of recommendations on the “Ways to reduce printing and copying costs”.

 Ditch the old printers

 Yes, you heard me right replace the old printers.
 Equipment that is 5 to 7 years old needs to go.
-But why you ask if they are still working?
+But why do you ask if they are still working?
 First, they are likely no longer under warranty.
 This means fixing them can be difficult if not impossible, not to mention the costs associated with those repairs.

-Newer printers are covered under warranty programs, and extended warranty programs to ensure you get the most of your new printer investments.
+Newer printers are covered under warranty programs, and extended warranty programs to ensure you get the most out of your new printer investments.

 Only buy printing supplies when you need them.

 Are you saying I shouldn’t take advantage of a great buy or sale on the supplies I need?
 No, that’s not what we are saying at all.
 You might be tempted to buy a mountain of toner, cartridges, ink, or even paper.
 Just don’t start stockpiling supplies it is unnecessary.
 Having too many supplies on hand ties up working capital.

 Instead, order supplies as they are needed.
 (Did you know that some printers can even automatically order supplies as they are needed?)
 If the thought of allowing a printer/copier to order its own supplies makes you nervous.
 Then let a trusted member of your staff order them.